LilConsul/GeoMatchAI/README.md

 ---

-## 🎯 Project Overview
+## 🎯 Overview

-GeoMatchAI solves the challenge of verifying a user's presence at a landmark (e.g., Wawel Castle) using deep learning-based visual recognition.
+GeoMatchAI is a Python library that solves the challenge of verifying a user's presence at a landmark (e.g., Wawel Castle) using deep learning-based visual recognition.
 The system handles occlusion from people in selfies, uses semantic segmentation to isolate landmark features, and achieves **87.5% accuracy** with **75.6ms inference time**.

 ### Key Features